Danulo004/baby-photo-editior/README.md

 # Baby Photo Editior
 <img alt="Icon" src="https://i.pinimg.com/474x/6d/29/61/6d296188007f7853be9744945b9ee16e.jpg" width="30%">

+Baby photo.
+Cute stickers and photos!
+Welcome to Baby Photo Stickers - the best photo editor for moms to create a cute baby photo!

 [You can find the app on Google Play](https://play.google.com/store/apps/details?id=mobi.devsteam.baby_photo_editor)

 ---

-Hyphens

-***

-Asterisks

-___

-Underscores

-Baby photo.
-Pregnancy and baby photo!
-Cute baby stickers, baby photos!
-Welcome to Baby Photo Stickers - the best photo editor for moms to create a cute baby photo!
+Functions of the app:
+1. Crop, rotate an image
+2. Mirror reflection of an image
+3. Adding texts and stickers on the image
+⋅⋅⋅There are more than 500 stickers in our app ⋅⋅⋅There are also more than 25 text fonts
+⋅⋅⋅You can also edit an opacity and color of your add ins ⋅⋅⋅Rotating and resizing of text and stickers 4.Different filters like: hue blur sepia sharpen negative contrast saturation brightness temperature

 ## App screenshots